-- 1. Hats, caps, bandanas, hoods, sunglasses, visors, sweatbands, and other head coverings are not permitted.
-They must be taken off upon entering the building, and left in the proper designated area. - 2.
-Students are not permitted to carry headwear to classes or in the hallway during the school day. - 3.
+1. Hats, caps, bandanas, hoods, sunglasses, visors, sweatbands, and other head coverings are not permitted.
+They must be taken off upon entering the building and left in lockers.

+- 2. Students are not permitted to carry headwear to classes or in the hallway during the school day. - 3.
 Hair coloring of a fluorescent or distracting color shall not be permitted. - 4.
 Hairstyle should be acceptable to the school setting.